TdP-prove-finali/CampanaRiccardo/README.md

 # USA Travel Planner

 1. The data-set is quite heavy, therefore it's not included in the repository.
-Download it from the following DropBox link: https://www.dropbox.com/s/yjz3qq69b2e054g/travel_manager.sql?dl=0 and load it on your DBMS.
+Download it from the following DropBox link: https://www.dropbox.com/s/437kh0cx8j3nv8y/travel_manager.sql.zip?dl=0, unzip it and load it on your DBMS.
 The download might take several minutes

 2. Fork and clone the repository, then import the project on your IDE